 Glenelg Peninsula LMP Consultation

-We are currently carrying out a full Land Management Plan (LMP) revision to determine future management proposals for our forests and land on the Glenelg peninsula.
-The revised LMP will replace the current, expiring Plan – originally approved in February 2013 – and will detail how we intend to manage our landholdings over the next ten years (2023 - 2033) and our vision for the land over the next twenty five years and beyond.
+Upon approval, the revised LMP will replace the current, expired Plan – originally approved in February 2013 – and will detail how we intend to manage our landholdings over the next ten years (2023 - 2033) and our vision for the land over the next twenty five years and beyond.

 The Plan covers an area of approximately 2,677 hectares (see maps below) and seeks to address issues around the following:

-Our goal is to ensure these forests and open ground are managed in as practical and effective a manner as possible for broad social, economic and environmental benefit.
-A Brief document has been produced to summarise the key direction anticipated, and issues involved, in the review and is available below.
+Our goal is to ensure all forests and open ground are managed in as practical and effective a manner as possible for broad social, economic and environmental benefit.
+A Brief document was initially produced to summarise the key direction and issues involved in this review and is still available below.

 Timeline